michaliskambi/test-float-compare/README.md

 There are generally 2 ways:

-1. Fixed-point types, like `Currency`, allocate fixed precision (fixed amount of digits in base-2) to the fractional part.
+1. Fixed-point types, like `Currency`, allocate fixed precision (fixed amount of digits, in base-2 or base-10) to the fractional part.

     `Currency` is just "value times `10000`, stored as an integer".
+If you want to use fancy words, it is equivalent to say _"`Currency` uses 4 digits (from base-10 perspective) to store the fractional part"_.

     This is great when you want to express e.g. `0.01` precisely, and generally do precise calculations with money, hence the name `Currency`.